18 Feb How Belly Fat Could be Hurting Your Heart

 Research indicates that inflammation is at the core of what we consider age-related diseases such as diabetes, certain types of cancer, Parkinson’s Alzheimer’s, autoimmune disorders and you guessed it – cardiovascular disease.

 The quickest way to battle inflammation is through your diet.
 The typical American diet contains thirty times more pro-inflammatory nutrients than the food we consumed a century ago.
 The result is a population being set-up for escalated inflammatory problems.

-This is a condition where the pancreas produces insulin, but it doesn’t use it effectively.
-When people have insulin resistance, glucose builds up in the blood instead of being absorbed by the cells, which leads to Type 2 diabetes or pre-diabetes.
+This is a condition where the pancreas produces insulin, but the body doesn’t use it effectively because the insulin receptors on your cells have become desensitized to the signals of insulin.
+Therefore, when people have insulin resistance, glucose builds up in the blood instead of being absorbed by the cells, which leads to Type 2 diabetes or pre-diabetes.

 Hardening of the Arteries

 Belly fat is linked to the worsening of atherosclerosis (hardening of the arteries), which makes heart attacks and blood clots more likely.

 Hardening of the arteries occurs when fat, cholesterol and plaque buildup in the walls of the arteries.
 This plaque build-up not only causes heart problems, but it causes problems throughout the body.